Herany-Studios/.github/profile/README.md

 ## Get Involved

 Welcome to Herany!
-Join us in developing open-source software!.
+Join us in developing open-source software!

 ## How to Contribute